 She was an odd child who lived between worlds.
 She could see spirits as clearly as fully formed people.
 In her innocence, she didn’t know the difference.
 The spirits were her companions and she saw them as family that watched over her.
 Because of them, she never felt alone.
 Sometimes she would fly at night through the parks, over buildings as her spirit left her body.
 She had always known how to fly.
 To her the material world was fluid.
 She enjoyed holding her hand out in front of her and seeing it turn into a beautiful kaleidoscope of colours that merged with her surroundings.

 When she was three she got very sick and went to the hospital for a long time.
 She couldn’t move.
 Her body felt very heavy and she was beginning to feel the confines of its form.
-Regardless, she would lay in bed and sing as loud as she could and the other young patients would sing along with her until the nurse she would come in and remind them others we’re trying to sleep.
+Regardless, she would lay in bed and sing as loud as she could and the other young patients would sing along with her until the nurse came in and reminded them that others we’re trying to sleep.
 Her mother bought her a pop up book about a princess and she would read it everyday.
 She believed that she was a princess and would one day be a queen.
 She was very sick and almost died but the doctors were able to save her kidney, the smallest one they ever kept in, and she went home.

 Her mother again reminded her that she was a miracle child and told her she was watched over by angels.